jgiacomini/Tiny.RestClient/README.md

 }
 ```
 ## ETag
-The lib support the Entity tag but it's not enabled by default.
+The lib supports the Entity tag but it's not enabled by default.

 ### Define an ETagContainer globally
 An implementation of IETagContainer is provided.
 It stores all data in multiples files.